Applied AI

 • Phase 2: Expand the agent network to cover procurement and production planning, introducing policy-driven actions with strict escalation paths and human-in-the-loop review for high-impact decisions.

-• Phase 4: Optimize financial outcomes by integrating advanced optimization techniques, dynamic discounting, supplier collaboration, and real-time hedging where applicable, while maintaining strict governance.
+• Phase 4: Optimize financial outcomes by integrating advanced optimization techniques, dynamic discounting, supplier collaboration, and real-time hedging where applicable, while maintaining governance.

 • Data lineage and quality assessment ensuring data used by agents is trustworthy, timely, and compliant with privacy policies.